tedconf/symfony-doc-unofficial/reference/en/12-Filters.markdown

 There are two special name filters: `rendering` and `execution`.
 They are both mandatory and are identified with the `type` parameter.
-The `rendering` filter should always be the first registered filtered and the `execution` filter should be the last one:
+The `rendering` filter should always be the first registered filter and the `execution` filter should be the last one:

     [yml]